Widgets in this package:

 AlignPositioned.relative() factory if you have a main widget, and you want to

-Example, to center the main widget, and then put the relative widget below it:
+Example, to center the main container widget, and then put a relative child widget vertically below it (in the Y-axis):

 In particular, when using a Stack you can't position children relative to their size or the stack's own size.